 - R Respect

-doesn’t just emphasise our intercultural openness, but also provides the foundation for a respectfull and trusting togetherness.
+doesn’t just emphasize our intercultural openness, but also provides the foundation for a respectful and trusting togetherness.
 We would like to give you a clear virtual insight on our homepage and look forward to meeting you for real!

 Your primary school team